simonepri/bin-manager/README.md

 ### .src([url], [os], [arch])

 Adds a source to download.
-If no argument is passed the current array of sources is returned.
+If 0 arguments are passed, the array of current setted sources is returned.

 #### url